 With a growing world population, pressures on agriculture and demand for food continue to grow at a rapid rate.
-Potash is an essential component of the fertilisers required to help farmers meet this global demand.
+Potash is an essential component of the fertilizers required to help farmers meet this global demand.

 The York Potash Project is a nationally important proposal to develop a new state-of-the-art potash mine in the area between Whitby and Scarborough.

-This website provides you with the background information on the project and brings you all the latest information.
+This website provides you with the background information on the Project and brings you all the latest information.
 Crucially, it also exists to give you the opportunity to tell us what you have to say in response to our plans.